-If you are DIY-ing a lot of aspects for your wedding, putting step-by-step guides in one place will make it easy for you to access them, and eventually plan to execute them.
-If you are working closely with your bridesmaids, you can also add them as contributors on your board.
+If you are DIY-ing many aspects of your wedding, putting step-by-step guides in one place will make it easy for you to access them and eventually plan to execute them.
+If you are working closely with your bridesmaids, you can also add them as contributors to your board.

 Enjoy every moment of planning a wedding and don’t allow anyone to spoil it.
-If it is not possible, allow yourself plenty of time between tasks.
+If it is not possible, allow yourself enough time between tasks.

 Planning your to-do list and also sticking to deadlines will help you keep calm.
-If you have set a “decision date”, sticking to that date will allow you to move on to the next task, hence making you feel calm that your are actually checking off things on your to do list.
+If you have set a “decision date,” sticking to that date will allow you to move on to the next task, making you feel calm that you are actually checking off things on your to-do list.

 ALSO, talk to a friend when you feel overwhelmed.
 You can even talk to us if you need specific help.
 Letting off your “panic” and confiding with a professional consultant helps you clear your mind.